QD25565/mcp-ai-foundation/README.md

 ## Credits

 Developed by Claude and Gemini models, with QD25565.
-These tools were designed to be simple and easily usable.
+These tools were designed to be simple, efficient, and easily usable.

 ## License